 Using the inserter, grasp the chosen size of implant by threading the implant on to the inserter, which will hold the implant firmly and allow for control during insertion.
-Once the implant is fully engaged on the inserter, autograft bone may be packed into the graft windows of the implant.
+Once the implant is fully engaged on the inserter, allograft bone or a bone graft substitute may be packed into the graft windows of the implant.
 Introduce the correctly oriented implant into the disc space.
 Slight impaction may be necessary.